Biography

 Individual Exhibition:

-2024 - Individual Exhibition, "Vibration of Colors", Lightspace Art Gallery at the International Art Museum of America (IAMA).
+2024 - "Vibration of Colors", Lightspace Gallery at the International Art Museum of America (IAMA).
 San Francisco, CA. June 14, July 31.

 2011 - Individual Exhibition at the Brazil/Haiti Cultural Center, Haiti, July 12 -August 10.